-This Perfect Poached Eggs Over Double Hatch Hash Browns recipe is one that your brunch guests will never forget!
+This Poached Egg Double Hatch Hash Browns recipe is one that your brunch guests will never forget!
 It’s smoky, slightly spicy and it’s a true comfort food.
 This is an absolutely ideal, comforting brunch dish that’s full of rich and intense flavors and all kinds of contrasting textures.

 I can’t express enough to you how incredibly delicious this is.